Instant Pot Sweet and Sour Chicken

 - pineapple – you will need 2 cups of pineapple chunks.
 Use any extra pineapple you bought to make a quick pineapple salsa for grilled sockeye salmon.
 Can’t eat or don’t like pineapple?
 I have an alternative, below!

-- bell pepper – I used red, but just like with my fajita veggies, you can use any color of bell pepper you like best.
+- bell pepper – I used red, but just like with my fajita vegetables recipe, you can use any color of bell pepper you like best.

 - onion – I used a small yellow onion here, but white onion works too, for this sweet and sour chicken in Instant Pot.

 - cornstarch – for thickening the sauce.
-Also a key ingredient for General Tso’s meatballs.
+Also a key ingredient for General Tso’s meatballs, and believe it or not, my heart thumbprint cookies!

 - rice – I like to serve Instant Pot sweet and sour chicken with white or brown rice.